 She then served as Director of Teaching and Learning and Superintendent of Schools for East Greenwich Public Schools.
 For many years, she was a member of the RI Association of School Principals (RIASP).
 She served on the Board of Directors in several capacities, including RI Coordinator for the National Association of Secondary School Principals (NASSP) and President-elect.

-Daniel Kelley is an Associate Teaching Professor of Educational Leadership and Policy at the University of Rhode Island.
-He previously served as the principal of Smithfield High School in Smithfield, RI.
-During his tenure, he successfully implemented sustainable change initiatives that profoundly impacted the school’s learning culture.
+Daniel has served as an Associate Teaching Professor of Educational Leadership and Policy at the University of Rhode Island and previously as the Principal of Smithfield High School.
+During his tenure there, he successfully implemented sustainable change initiatives that profoundly transformed the school’s learning culture.

-Dan’s contributions to education extend to national leadership roles as well.
-He served as the president of the National Association of Secondary School Principals (NASSP) during the 2017-2018 school year and was a member of the NASSP Board of Directors for five years.
-His broad experience in education includes positions as a high school assistant principal, a high school and middle school special education teacher, and a middle school math and science teacher.
+His leadership extends to national roles, having served as the president of the National Association of Secondary School Principals (NASSP) during the 2017-2018 school year, as well as a five-year term on the NASSP Board of Directors.
+Daniel’s diverse background includes positions as a high school assistant principal, special education teacher at both the high school and middle school levels, and a middle school math and science teacher.
 In recognition of his outstanding leadership, he was named the Rhode Island Secondary Principal of the Year in 2012.
-Learn more at www.danielpkelley.net.

 Danny Smith has been an educator for 29 years.
 He has a BA in History with minors in Math, Political Science and Philosophy from Rhode Island College, a MA from University of New Mexico (Curriculum and Instruction in Multi-Cultural Teacher Education) and a MA from Western New Mexico University (Educational Leadership).
 Danny has served in the US Peace Corps in Malawi as a secondary math and history teacher.
 He then went on to teach in Gallup, New Mexico as well as a serve as school principal, where most of his students were Navajo or Mexican-American.
 While working Malawi and New Mexico, helping people who were often marginalized, Danny solidified his values of equity and a belief in the power of public education.
 In 2010, he returned to RI as a MS AP in Coventry.
 In 2013, he was selected as a fellow in the NYC Leadership Academy.
 Through his internships in Central Falls and Pawtucket, he developed additional skills to continue his work to improve systems that engage with under-served children.
 After his time with NYCLA, he joined the Providence School District as an elementary principal where he has worked for six years, most recently at Harry Kizirian Elementary.